SharpPig/ACM-Research-Coding-Challenge-F21/README.md

 My code is completed in Swift.
 It may not run completely.
 I am using the sentimentScore theme that is bundled with Swift.

 ## Explanation
 I researched into how how swift runs alongside the sentimentScore theme, it is declared in line 20.
+The theme does a majority of the calculations.

 ## [](https://github.com/ACM-Research/Coding-Challenge-S21#question-one)Sources